Headscratchers: Metal Gear Solid 4: Guns of the Patriots

 1) In 2 he was trying to track down the location of the Wisemans committee despite knowing that they were all dead, was unaware of what the S3 program was and even seemed unaware of the existence of the Patriots AI's (he seemed to believe GW was just another supercomputer).
 Now I realize Ocelot is the master of the double take but how at all did any of this further his plans?
 And did he actually HAVE a plan at this point?

-Tracking down the location of the Wiseman's Committee was Solidus's plan, and based on what we learn from MGS4 a side effect of the S3 Program would result in them being able to create Solid Snake caliber soldiers as this is applied to the PM Cs with their nanomachines so Ocelot's statements about S3 were partially true.
-MGS4 puts it in clear enough terms that Ocelot did know about the Patriot AIs, the entire reason he was there was so that he could oversee the test trials of S3 to see if it was successful and then take control of the AI network and command them.
-The PMCs in MGS4 were not founded by Liquid Ocelot the Patriots created them and were going to give Ocelot command over them to grow the war economy further solidifying their control over the Earth.
-Ocelot's entire plan throughout MGS4 was about working this system to his advantage and taking the Patriots down at their own game, by taking down the system he would destroy the Patriots and free Big Boss.
+Tracking down the location of the Wiseman's Committee was Solidus's plan, and based on what we learn from this game a side effect of the S3 Program would result in them being able to create Solid Snake caliber soldiers as this is applied to the PM Cs with their nanomachines so Ocelot's statements about S3 were partially true.
+It's now put in clear enough terms that Ocelot did know about the Patriot AIs, the entire reason he was there was so that he could oversee the test trials of S3 to see if it was successful and then take control of the AI network and command them.
+The PMCs in 2014 were not founded by Liquid Ocelot the Patriots created them and were going to give Ocelot command over them to grow the war economy further solidifying their control over the Earth.
+Ocelot's entire plan throughout the game was about working this system to his advantage and taking the Patriots down at their own game, by taking down the system he would destroy the Patriots and free Big Boss.

 2)Why did he begin The Plan of faking being taken over by Liquid moments before he tried to wipe them out with a missile barrage from Ray? it kind of made sense in 2 because we all thought that Liquid actually had possessed Ocelot, but after we learn of his deception in 4, this action doesn't actually make a lick of sense.